 There are certain questions that I am always asked when clients initially contact me about hypnosis and hypnotherapy.
 Here are the answers to the most frequently asked questions.

 If you have other questions, or prefer to talk in person then please contact me.
-I offer a free initial telephone consultation when you can ask any questions you may have about hypnosis and hypnotherapy.
+I offer an initial consultation when you can ask any questions you may have about hypnosis and hypnotherapy.

 Will I be out of control and made to say or do things I don’t want to?

 During hypnotic trance you will usually experience a deeply relaxed state, but you will remain totally in control of yourself at all times and aware of what is going on around you.
 You will be able to talk to me and answer questions etc. If you are still worried about trance there are many techniques I can use from NLP (Neuro-Linguistic Programming) and other areas of therapy which do not involve going into a trance state, so please contact me to discuss how I can help you.

 Can I be hypnotised?

 Hypnosis is simply the act of being guided into a trance state and trance is a normal part of everyday life.
 You will have experienced it many times during your life.
 Day dreaming is a form of trance.
 Or perhaps you have been driving to somewhere you go regularly, like work, and suddenly realised that you have arrived.
 Or you may have started watching a television programme and suddenly it is over and the end credits are coming on.

 These are all examples of being in a trance state.
 So yes, generally we can all be hypnotised.

 If you have never been hypnotised or worked with a hypnotherapist before then it’s natural to feel a little bit nervous and perhaps a bit tense about the experience.
 We will spend plenty of time talking about your problem and how you want things to be in the future before we move onto using a trance, so you will have time to relax and get to know me first.